-(g) to grant, vary, suspend or cancel an exemption defined in the Road Traffic (Vehicles) Act 2008 section 135, or to impose a condition in relation to such an exemption, or to refuse to do any of those things.
+(g) to grant, vary, suspend or cancel an exemption defined in the Road Traffic (Vehicles) Act 2012 section 135, or to impose a condition in relation to such an exemption, or to refuse to do any of those things.

+(2) The regulations may provide for the review of a decision by a court, the State Administrative Tribunal or other tribunal, or any other body or person.

+[Section 133 amended by No. 8 of 2012 s.
+223 and 232.]

 134. Amendment or revocation of directions or conditions

 A police officer may amend or revoke a direction given, or a condition imposed, under a road law by a police officer or a warden.